Harold M. Shaw: Films

 Trade publications and other records, including a surviving print of the 1910 Edison film The Attack on the Mill, confirm Shaw's work at the studio that year.
 The 11-minute melodrama, which is set during the 1870 Franco-Prussian War, was originally released in the United States on August 12, 1910.
 Later, when Edison distributed theatrical prints to Europe, those in the Netherlands included Dutch intertitles and were advertised and screened under a different title, De Grootmoedige molenaar ("The Generous Miller").
 One of those Dutch prints is preserved today in the Netherlands, in the archives of the Eye Film Institute.
 In the film's opening sequence, Shaw, who is in heavy "old-man's" makeup and attired in a padded light-colored trench coat, dominates the foreground action.
 (Note: The title frame of the Dutch copy of The Attack on the Mill carries the date "1907", which is likely Edison's original copyright date on the screenplay, although it could be, but less likely, a misdating that occurred when the 1910 release was duplicated months or even years later.)

 Edison, like other studios in those early days of the silent period, produced films at seemingly breakneck speed, often completing productions in a matter of days and at times in a single day.
 Shaw's acting work in both uncredited and credited role was therefore equally prolific after joining Edison.
-He acted much more frequently in studio productions during the latter half of 1911, and in November that year was credited for his with role in Edison's adaptation of Robert Louis Stevenson's 1888 novel The Black Arrow.
-In that period he performed in a wide range of other screenplays.
+He acted much more frequently in studio productions during the latter half of 1911, and in November that year was credited for his role in Edison's adaptation of Robert Louis Stevenson's 1888 novel The Black Arrow.
+In that period, he performed in a wide range of other screenplays.
 He portrayed, as a few examples, the title character's uncle in the light comedy Mary's Masquerade; starred in the historical drama The Death of Nathan Hale; played the title character in The Kid from the Klondike; was a major supporting player in The Reform Candidate; co-starred with Mary Fuller in The Modern Dianas; co-starred in an adaptation of British author Charles Reade's 1866 novel Foul Play; portrayed a Continental officer in How Mrs. Murray Saved the American Army; played a central character in The Awakening of John Bond, a story highlighting urban poverty and the scourge of tuberculosis; and starred in the holiday drama Santa Claus and the Clubman.